1969 Ford Mustang Convertible Track Car

 Enter the builder, Elliot Franklin, both friend and fellow Ford devotee.
 His performance shop, Mustang Corral, is in Grass Valley CA. Elliot's skills for developing powerful, agile, bulletproof and beautiful Mustangs are now recounted nationwide.
-Obviously bitten by the same bug as Luc, Elliot built his own '66 Mustang coupe alongside the '69, and the duo would go on to test and race them together for 7 years.
-They became regulars at Laguna Seca, Sears Point, Thunderhill, and ButtonWillow in Trans AM, Vintage, and ARC events.
+Obviously bitten by the same bug as Luc, Elliot built his own '66 Mustang coupe alongside the '69, and the duo would go on to test and race them together for over 7 years.
+They became regulars at Laguna Seca (now WeatherTech), Sears Point (now Sonoma), Thunderhill, and ButtonWillow in SCCA Trans AM, Vintage, and ARC events.

-Elliot recently shared a particular and excite event by phone (some paraphrasing for context) ….
+Elliot recently shared one very memorable event by phone (some paraphrasing for context) ….

 A vintage SCCA racing competitor also made note of Luc's '69 convertible ….